MustafaNafizDurukan/CodeSheetCentral/README.md

 - [Cs50p](https://cs50.harvard.edu/python/2022/): This course by Harvard University's CS50 is an introduction to the art of programming using Python.
 It is designed for people with no prior experience in programming.

+- [JS W3Schools](www.w3schools.com/js): W3S JS is a comprehensive online guide designed to help beginners and professionals learn and understand JavaScript, a high-level, interpreted programming language widely used in web development.

 ## References and Attributions

 The C++ cheatsheet is derived from [github.com/mortennobel/cpp-cheatsheet](github.com/mortennobel/cpp-cheatsheet).

 The Python cheatsheet is derived from [github.com/gto76/python-cheatsheet](github.com/gto76/python-cheatsheet).

+The Javascript cheatsheet is derived from [github.com/mbeaudru/modern-js-cheatsheet](github.com/mbeaudru/modern-js-cheatsheet).

 I believe in providing due credit and promoting the hard work of original authors.
 Therefore, each cheatsheet in our repository will have a reference back to its original source.